Part 5

 Custom Resource Definitions

 Before we can get started we need to figure out what we want to create.
 So let's create a resource that can be used to create countdowns.
 The resource will be called "Countdown".
 It will have some length and some delay between executions.
 The execution - what happens each time the delay has elapsed - is left up to an image.
-So that someone using our CRD can create a countdown that posts a message to twitter each time it's ticking down.
+So that someone using our CRD can create a countdown that e.g. posts a message to Twitter each time has ticked down.

 As a template I'll use one provided by the docs.